alexrainman/CarouselView/README.md

 # CarouselView
-Xamarin Forms CarouselView control based on iOS UIPageViewController and Android ViewPager
+CarouselView control for Xamarin Forms based on Android ViewPager and iOS UIPageViewController.